bennyhuo/KotlinBlogTranslation/original/JavaScript Interop.md

 in JavaScript.
 ## Inlining JavaScript code

 Another feature we added in M10 is the ability to inline some native JavaScript code in Kotlin code.
-We can do this using the <em>js</em> function:
+We can do this using the *js* function:

 {% raw %}
 <p></p>